tytydraco/yessleep/out/Behind_the_Veil_of_Fractals_It_Waits.md

 My guy on the outside sent me a care package.
 I remember feeling elated, on top of the fucking moon as I looked down upon a sheet of what was supposed to be some of the hardest hitting LSD to ever exist.

 "It's pure, right from the source," he said.
 Whatever that meant, I didn't give a fuck.
-I wish I hadnpressed him for answers then and there.
+I wish I had pressed him for answers then and there.

 That night at about 10 p.m., I dropped ten hits of that acid.
 Hardly my largest dose, but after being dry for awhile, I expected to be hit pretty hard.
 I waited five minutes.
 Then ten, and twenty.